0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/09_CodeDeploy/01_Github to S3 to AWS/serverless-github-listner/README.md

 This project also requires two Env Variables that can be set up in the main page of the specific Lambda function.

-1. **API_KEY** - You have to create this key in the [Personal access tokens] section of your personal GitHub account (https://github.com/settings/tokens).
+1. **API_KEY** - Create this key in the [Personal access tokens] section of your personal GitHub account (https://github.com/settings/tokens).
 When you create a new API Key, be sure that you've checked the "repo" box.
 The key will be used to access the URL with the ZIP file of a private repo.
 2. **SECRET** - This secret is used to ensure that any request we get comes from GitHub itself.
 The string is up to you, and you'll need to use it when you add a webhook for the selected repo.

 # GitHub Setup